TABLE OF CONTENTS

 Each class will be asked to choose one student to represent them on the Student Council.
 The Student Council acts as the student voice in the initiation and development of student activities.
 The executive will consist of a president and vice-president (elected from the grade nine classes).
 Election of the executive will take place early in the school year.

 Counselling services are provided to assist students to get maximum benefit and satisfaction from their years in this school.
 It may require no more than placement in a program best suited to their needs, or it may involve helping to make necessary choices or decisions – personal, educational, social, or vocational.
-We encourage students and their parents to access the services of our school counsellor when and if necessary.
+We encourage students and their parents to access the services of our school counsellors when and if necessary.

 Multi-Agency Support Team (M.A.S.T.)

-EWS is fortunate to have a MAST team available to the students and their parents/guardians as a support for the school counsellor and administration.
+EWS is fortunate to have a MAST team available to the students and their parents/guardians as a support for the school counsellors and administration.
 Representatives from Community Mental Health, Child and Family Services, Community Services and the Attorney General, as well as other agencies when required and available, meet at the school on a bi-weekly basis to provide support and information for the school community.
 Referrals are confidential.
 We have had many positive outcomes from this team and value the role it plays in the success of our students.

 The Physical Education program encompasses both individual and group activities.
 Students must be changed into appropriate clothing for physical education.
 Students are allowed to wear shorts and a T-shirt or sweat pants and sweat shirts.
 A student’s stomach and undergarments must not be visible.
 All students must have sneakers.
 Some sneakers with dark soles are not acceptable, as they mark the gym floor.
 Please inquire if sneakers mark before purchasing new ones.